 - a general recommendation or conclusion.

 (c) Review copies (or ARCs) from authors and publishers are welcome, as long as they fall within the above-mentioned categories.
-Please send me an e-mail (firstname.lastname@example.org) first.
+Please send me an e-mail (firstname.lastname@example.org) first, and be aware that committee work and professional review obligations may mean that I am unable to accept new reviews for a period of time.

 (d) If a book or ARC is sent from an author or publisher, I will send the review’s link to the author or publisher, and they are free to quote the review.